Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 However, a REIT is not required for an evergreen structure.

 Sponsors designing evergreen vehicles therefore have several structural options depending on their target investor base and capital formation strategy.
-The advantages and disadvantages of incorporating a REIT into the structure will be discussed in more detail in a later post in this series.

 The Operating Partnership Level: Structural Flexibility

 The operating partnership also allows the vehicle to accept property contributions through transactions structured under Section 721 of the Internal Revenue Code.
 In these transactions, property owners contribute real estate to the operating partnership in exchange for operating partnership units, generally on a tax-deferred basis.
 These transactions can be particularly attractive to real estate owners with appreciated property who are seeking diversification while deferring taxes.
+In practice, this concept is not limited to individual property owners.
+It is often used in connection with affiliated funds or portfolios with appreciated assets, where investors contribute properties held in existing vehicles to the evergreen structure in exchange for operating partnership units rather than selling the assets.

 DST Capital